Here are the answers to some frequently asked questions about School Sisters of Notre Dame.

 1. What does the SSND symbol (pictured below) represent?

-The SSND logo for the North American Major Area is based on the symbol at left.
-The cross symbolizes Christ - the center of our lives.
-The circle - community and the world we serve.
+The SSND logo for Africa, Asia and North America is based on the symbol at left.
+The cross symbolizes Christ – the center of our lives.
+The circle – community and the world we serve.
 The M represents Mary, the mother of our congregation.
 This symbol, which many sisters wear as a pin or pendant, was designed exclusively for the School Sisters of Notre Dame and allows us to identify ourselves to each other and to those with whom we work and come into contact.

 2. Why do some sisters wear a veil and others don’t?